Andromedanita/cosmolodist/README.md

 # cosmolodist
-A package for calculating cosmological distances for different cosmologies
+This is a package for calculating cosmological distances for different cosmologies including co-moving, angular diameter and luminosity distances.

+#### Requirements:
+numpy

+scipy

+matplotlib